Accessibility Appendix 3: How we're improving accessibility

 Digital accessibility benchmarking assessment

 The University engaged a third party to benchmark our processes, practices, and materials regarding digital accessibility.
 The University was given a set of key recommendations that colleagues are working to implement.
 Many of these will have positive effects on the digital and web estates.
-The University is targeting mid 2025 to achieve the recommendations.
+As of early 2025, the University continues to work to achieve the recommendations.